Whisper65691/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ---

-## Step 3: Express Orbital Period in Terms of Velocity
+##  Express Orbital Period in Terms of Velocity

 The orbital period $T$ is: